 One step at a time, uphill battle, moving forward, looking ahead, falling behind, walking the walk, navigating the peaks and valleys, stuck in a rut, finding balance, keeping the pace, it’s all downhill from here…my life, like my walks, contains all of these metaphors.

 Spring has burst forth.
 Her new rhythm pushes me off-kilter; she goads me to adjust my stride.
-I find the cycle of a new season brings with it more than a few adjustments.
+I find the cycle of a new season brings with it many adjustments.

 Truthfully, I can feel rather "Grinchy" about the prospect of cleaning up what mother nature mercifully covered up for a few blessed months.
 It’s like she laid a big ol' down comforter on top of things I was tired of looking at, and I got to take a long nap under it.

 For those of us who worry about how things look, winter can be a welcome reprieve.
+I get to be alone in the woods on my winter walks.
 I joke with my friends that my long down parka doubles as a bathrobe and my sheepskin boots, as slippers.
 But that’s what they feel like when I wear them to take my walks, and I feel secure in them.
-I have gotten in the habit of wearing just a tee and black, yoga pants underneath, no socks even, and I don’t even worry if my colors match.
+I have gotten in the habit of wearing just a tee and yoga pants underneath, no socks even, and I don’t even worry if my colors match.
 Ah, but now spring is hounding me to color coordinate again.

 Winter didn’t make me lazy, though.
 I have hiked in the forest for hours at a time, often trudging through heavy, deep snow.
 Many days I ran.
 Sometimes it felt like if I just sprang up a little higher I would fly.
 There were times I was positive I was in a dream.

 Today I returned to the streets to walk.
 My dog tried to a chase chipmunk and kept choking on his leash.
-I was surprised by how wide open the roads felt though.
-I felt like things were different but familiar, the warm air even had me reminiscing a little.
+I was surprised by how wide open the roads felt.
+I felt like things were different yet familiar, the warm air even had me reminiscing a little.
 It wasn’t so bad.
 Maybe I will try to run.
 I suppose I will need a fancy new pair of running shoes with some flashy colors, I have come out of hiding after all.